-UPDATE NOVEMBER 2013: A RE-RUN cycle will launch on DECEMBER 1st!
+UPDATE March 2014: A RE-RUN will launch on JUNE 1st!
 Continue scrolling to purchase!

 The Southeast Review Writing Regimen is for poets, essayists, and fiction “Perhaps the best $15 I’ve spent!”—Nick Wineriter, Summer 2011 participant writers who want to produce a body of work by introducing structure to their writing life, and, at the same time, finding new and innovative ways to approach their craft.

 Sign up for The Southeast Review Writing Regimen and you will get the following:

 - daily writing prompts, applicable for any genre, emailed directly to you for 30 DAYS!
 Use these to write a poem a day for 30 days, to create 30 short-short stories, or to give flesh to stories, personal essays, novels, and memoirs

 - a daily reading-writing exercise, where we inspire you with a short passage from the books we’re reading and get you started writing something of your own I gleaned mind-blowing inspiration from these exercises, coming up with voices and situations I wouldn’t have thought myself capable of. —Magdalen Powers

 - A Riff Word of the Day, a Podcast of the Day from an editor, writer, or poet, and a Quote of the Day from a famous writer on writing

 - Flashback Bonus Craft Talks, where, as a little something extra, we repeat an earlier regimen’s craft talks from more writing heavyweights

 - weekly messages from established poets and writers—including tips and warnings on both the craft and the business of writing